Mohamedo-desu/currency_converter_app/README.md

 - Node.js
 - Bun package manager (recommended) or npm
-- Expo CLI
-- EAS CLI (for builds and updates)
+- Android Studio (for Android development)
+- Xcode (for iOS development, macOS only)
+- CocoaPods (for iOS development, macOS only)

 ### Installation